 In November 2015, POTRAZ issued the Regulatory Circular on Interoperability of Telecommunication Operators' Mobile Money Platforms, mandating all three MNOs to facilitate interoperability and cross-network transactions between their mobile money platforms (POTRAZ, 2015a).
-These interoperability regulations were intended to ensure that customers could transact between different MNO wallets (wallet-to-wallet) and also between their bank accounts and MNO wallets (bank-to-wallet).6 OneMoney and Telecash complied, but EcoCash waited four years, until 2019, before it activated the wallet-to-wallet service with fellow MNOs, which meant that non-EcoCash-subscriber recipients of cash from EcoCash subscribers still had to receive cash from an agent (i.e., a OneMoney or Telecash agent) (Robb & Paelo, 2020).
-(In 2016, the Minister of Information Communications (Infrastructure Sharing) Regulations, which provided POTRAZ with a mandate to ensure that the parent MNOs-Econet, NetOne, and Telecel-developed infrastructure-sharing agreements (Republic of Zimbabwe, 2016).)
+These interoperability regulations were intended to ensure that customers could transact between different MNO wallets (wallet-to-wallet) and also between their bank accounts and MNO wallets (bank-to-wallet).
+OneMoney and Telecash complied, but EcoCash waited four years, until 2019, before it activated the wallet-to-wallet service with fellow MNOs, which meant that non-EcoCash-subscriber recipients of cash from EcoCash subscribers still had to receive cash from an agent (i.e., a OneMoney or Telecash agent) (Robb & Paelo, 2020).
+(In 2016, the Minister of Information Communication Technology, Postal and Courier Services published the Postal and Telecommunications (Infrastructure Sharing) Regulations, which provided POTRAZ with a mandate to ensure that the parent MNOs-Econet, NetOne, and Telecel-developed infrastructure-sharing agreements (Republic of Zimbabwe, 2016).)